trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 Because nodes have the length of the refutation to challenge another node's commitment, the bond stays locked until the end of the refutation period for the last commitment that the node posted.
 The node operator can recover the bond in different ways:

-- using the `octez-client recover bond` command, which unlocks their tez after the refutation period ends.
+- Using the `octez-client recover bond` command, which unlocks their tez after the refutation period ends.

-- alternatively, by switching the rollup node to bailout mode, which does not post commitments but continues to defend previously made commitments until the last refutation period ends, then runs the `octez-client recover bond` command automatically.
+- By switching the rollup node to bailout mode, which does not post commitments but continues to defend previously made commitments until the last refutation period ends, then runs the `octez-client recover bond` command automatically.
 For an example of how to use bailout mode to recover your bond, see [Stopping the Smart Rollup node](https://docs.etherlink.com/network/smart-rollup-nodes/#stopping-the-smart-rollup-node) in the Etherlink documentation.

 ### Reveal data channel